YaseenAlk/msg_dll_generator/README.md

 # msg_dll_generator
-A C# msg generator.
+A ROS Package with a C# msg generator.
 Kind of like genpy/gencpp/genlisp, but a lot more hacky, and certainly unofficial

 ## How to install